Brazilian Bombshell Suelyn Medeiros Stuns In Teeny Bikini Before Changing Into Yoga Jumpsuit

 The dress had a Marilyn Monroe feel, as it emphasized the model’s hourglass figure with a sweetheart neckline and large belt cinched at the waist.
 The model completed this look with long loose waves, oversized spiked hoop earrings, and a pink sequin clutch.

-However, the show stopping picture on Instagram was one where Suelyn posed against a rock in a white and black bikini, which earned a whopping 62,000 likes.
+However, the show-stopping picture on Instagram was one where Suelyn posed against a rock in a white and black bikini, which earned a whopping 62,000 likes.

 In an interview with Complex Magazine, Suelyn discussed the perils of her image as a social media glamazon.